camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You want to restore the dual-region functionality again and deploy Zeebe in failback mode to the newly restored region.

-Failback mode means that `clusterSize/2` new brokers will be installed in the restored region:
+Failback mode means new `clusterSize/2` brokers will be installed in the restored region:

-- `clusterSize/4` brokers are running in the normal mode, participating processing and restoring the data
+- `clusterSize/4` brokers are running in the normal mode, participating processing and restoring the data.
 - `clusterSize/4` brokers are temporarily running in the sleeping mode.
-They will be running in the normal mode later once the failover setup is removed.
+They will run in the normal mode later once the failover setup is removed.

 An Elasticsearch will also be deployed in the restored region, but not used yet, before the data is restored into it from the backup from the surviving Elasticsearch cluster.